emilyellison/emilyellison986.github.com/_posts/2012-04-08-preparing-for-code-academy.md

 The installation of all the equipment necessary for Rails applications was a beastly task.

 [Chapter 1](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book?version=3.2#top) of Michael Hartl's Ruby on Rails Tutorial was where I started the installation process, by installing [Git](http://git-scm.com/) and [Ruby Version Manager (RVM)](http://beginrescueend.com/).
 Then, I tried to install Ruby 1.9.3 through [RVM](http://beginrescueend.com/), but failed.
-Googled the error and found out that if you have [Xcode](https://developer.apple.com/xcode/) on your machine* prior to installing Ruby 1.9.3 with [RVM](http://beginrescueend.com/), your computer may have a small [seizure](http://gifsoup.com/view/176062/computer-explodes-o.gif).
+Googled the error and found out that if you have [Xcode](https://developer.apple.com/xcode/) on your machine<sup>1</sup> prior to installing Ruby 1.9.3 with [RVM](http://beginrescueend.com/), your computer may have a small [seizure](http://gifsoup.com/view/176062/computer-explodes-o.gif).

 That's when I found the lovely website: [Installing Ruby 1.9 and Rails 3 on Mac OS X](http://pragmaticstudio.com/blog/2010/9/23/install-rails-ruby-mac).
 It's written in plain English and walks you through the entire installation process of [GCC](https://github.com/kennethreitz/osx-gcc-installer/downloads), [Command Line Tools for Xcode](https://developer.apple.com/downloads/) (if you need it), [Git](http://git-scm.com/), [RVM](http://beginrescueend.com/), Ruby 1.9.3, [SQLite3](http://www.sqlite.org/), and [Rails](http://rubyonrails.org/).

 If I were to do it over again, I would start by following all the steps on [Installing Ruby 1.9 and Rails 3 on Mac OS X](http://pragmaticstudio.com/blog/2010/9/23/install-rails-ruby-mac).
-Then, I would read [Chapter 1](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book?version=3.2#top) of the Ruby on Rails Tutorial to check for other things that I still need to do - like creating [GitHub](http://github.com)** and [Heroku](http://www.heroku.com/) accounts.
+Then, I would read [Chapter 1](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book?version=3.2#top) of the Ruby on Rails Tutorial to check for other things that I still need to do - like creating [GitHub](http://github.com)<sup>2</sup> and [Heroku](http://www.heroku.com/) accounts.

 To get familiar with Ruby, I went through the [Chris Pines' Learn to Program Tutorial](http://pine.fm/LearnToProgram/).
 It's a fun journey, and he gives really good examples.